pieterjanvc/CFME/inst/rubricPrompt.md

 # TASK
-You will be assessing the quality of a provided a clinical clerkship evaluation written by a supervisor Detect any of the 6 competencies in the provided evaluation using the rubric below
+You will be assessing the quality of a provided a clinical clerkship evaluation written by a supervisor Detect any of the listed competencies in the provided evaluation using the rubric below

 # RUBRIC